Skip to main content

 Learn More

 Have you ever wanted to create brilliant stories through pictures or thought about expressing yourself through visual storytelling?
 Author and Illustrator, Rita Esposito, will walk you through all the steps to create a picture book including how to plot a great story, creating characters, setting, theme, style, and composition.
-Students will also learn about traditional publishing and self-publishing and working with writers and illustrators.
+Students will also learn about traditional publishing and self-publishing as well as working with writers and illustrators.
 This class covers everything you need to know to create an engaging story that keeps your readers engaged.
-Learn the structure of a picture book and how to create one from scratch in this exciting new class.
+Learn the structure of a picture book and how to create one from scratch in this exciting class.

 Register Here →